eon01/awesome-chatgpt/README.md

 ### DuckDuckGo

-- [DuckDuckGPT](https://www.duckduckgpt.com) 🐤 Adds the magic of ChatGPT to DuckDuckGo sidebar
+- [DuckDuckGPT](https://www.duckduckgpt.com) 🐤 Adds the magic of ChatGPT to DuckDuckGo sidebar (powered by GPT-4!)

 ### Brave Search

-- [BraveGPT](https://www.bravegpt.com) 🦁 Adds the magic of ChatGPT to Brave Search sidebar
+- [BraveGPT](https://www.bravegpt.com) 🦁 Adds the magic of ChatGPT to Brave Search sidebar (powered by GPT-4!)

 ## Embeddings/Vector Databases